 Many people wrongly believe that a high protein intake harms your kidneys.

-However, while high protein intake may be harmful in people with kidney problems, it does NOT mean that it has any relevance to people with healthy kidneys.
+However, while high protein intake may harm individuals with kidney problems, it has no relevance to people with healthy kidneys.

 Protein can help your body repair after it has been injured.

-This makes perfect sense, given that it forms the main building blocks of the body's tissues and organs.
+This makes perfect sense, as it forms the main building blocks of your tissues and organs.

-Bottom Line: Eating more protein can help you recover faster after you have been injured.
+more protein can help you recover faster if you’ve been injured.

-One of the consequences of aging, is that your muscles shrink.
+One of the consequences of aging is that your muscles gradually weaken.

-Eating more protein is one of the best ways to prevent age-related sarcopenia (40).
+Eating more protein is one of the best ways to reduce age-related muscle deterioration and prevent sarcopenia (

-Bottom Line: Eating plenty of protein can help reduce the muscle wasting associated with aging.
+plenty of protein can help reduce the muscle loss associated with aging.

 Even though a higher protein intake can have health benefits for many people, it is not necessary for everyone.

-Most people already eat protein at around 15% of calories, which is more than enough to prevent deficiency.
+Most people already eat around 15% of their calories from protein, which is more than enough to prevent deficiency.

-However, in certain cases, people can benefit from eating much more than that, or up to 25–30% of calories.
+However, in certain cases, people can benefit from eating much more than that — up to 25–30% of calories.

-If you need to lose weight, improve your metabolic health or gain muscle mass and strength, then ensuring that you eat enough protein is important.
+If you need to lose weight, improve your metabolic health, or gain muscle mass and strength, make sure you’re eating enough protein.